zbynekmasler/zig-nn-demo/README.md

 }
 ```

 > More code (training loop, gradient updates) is in `src/nn/base.zig`.
-The full repo includes a live Vulkan visualizer and a data/CSV layer.
+The full repo includes a live GLFW visualizer.

 ---